-The District's 2019-2020 Revised Estimates include the impact of net enrolment changes which resulted in reduced revenue, the effect of increased attrition from classroom-based teaching positions, updates resulting from the RSL review of physical assets and reductions in EDP operating costs.
+The District's 2019-2020 Updated Forecast includes the impact of net enrolment changes which resulted in reduced revenue, the effect of increased attrition from classroom-based teaching positions, updates resulting from the RSL review of physical assets, and strike-related changes to both revenues and costs.
+The response to the COVID-19 pandemic also figured prominently in the forecasted results.